SAP/terraform-exporter-btp/README.md

       BTP_PASSWORD='<MY SAP BTP PASSWORD>'
       BTP_GLOBALACCOUNT='<MY SAP BTP GLOBAL ACCOUNT SUBDOMAIN>'
       ```
   - Start the devcontainer variant `Terraform exporter for SAP BTP - Development (with env file)`.
-The environment variables defined in the .`devcontainer.env` filewill be automatically injected.
+The environment variables defined in the .`devcontainer.env` file will be automatically injected.

 - Alternative via `.env` file (available on MacOS and Linux only):
    - Create a file `.env` in the root of the project